Bangladesh to build its first waste-fuelled power plants

-DHAKA Bangladesh plans to build its first ever waste-fueled power plants to ease electricity shortages and manage garbage properly, a government official said on Monday.
+DHAKA Bangladesh plans to build its first ever waste-fuelled power plants to ease electricity shortages and manage garbage properly, a government official said on Monday.

 Italian firm Management Environment Finance SEL was given permission to build two 50 megawatt power plants at two places in the capital, to be completed in three years, the official said.